Sgakuya/Vermont_Dial_A_Ride/README.md

   # If you’ve only changed existing files and not created new ones, instead of using [git add .] and then [git commit]...,
   we can condense this into one command: [git commit -am "some message"].
 This command will commit all the changes that you made.
   # Use [git pull] to get access to the latest version
+  # git reset --hard <commit>
+  # git reset --hard origin/master
+  # git branch --> Tell me the current branch
+  # [git checkout -b style] --> switched to the new branch
+  # -b means a new branch